-You are allowed to keep domestic pets such as a dog or a cat as long as they do not create a nuisance or become a source of annoyance.
+You are allowed to keep domestic pets such as one dog and/or one cat as long as they do not create a nuisance or become a source of annoyance.
 You are prohibited from keeping poultry, horses or other non-domestic animals.
 Notwithstanding this, dogs which are considered dangerous, e.g., Alsatian, pit bull terrier, Rottweiler etc., shall not be kept on the premises or in the vicinity of the premises.
 If domestic pets are kept you must ensure that no nuisance is caused.
 All domestic pets shall be kept under control.